jigmeloday/library/README.md

 [//]: # (#)
 ### Hi,
 this is online library app.
 I made this app to learn nodejs with React ts.
-For now this app is mainly for showing books, sharing books, posting book, creating user, searching prefect book to read and also to get daily updates on what's going on.
+For now this app is mainly for showing books, sharing books, posting book, creating user, searching prefect book to read.
 ***

 ## Setting up development environment